fnastase/user-api/README.md

 # User Registration API

 ## Description
-This repository contains a demo project for an user registration API implemented in Python with Flask, Postgres, and Docker.
+This repository contains a demo project for a user registration API implemented in Python with Flask, Postgres, and Docker.
+The API supports the following use cases:
+- Create an user with an email and a password.
+- Send an email to the user with a 4 digits code.
+- Activate this account with the 4 digits code received.
+- The user has only one minute to use this code.
+After that, an error should be raised.

 ## Project architecture and environments
 ### Dev/Test Environment